-The causes of infertility are many and varied and can involve the male or female partner or a combination of both.
-Assessment of male fertility is primarily achieved through a semen analysis.
+The assessment of male fertility is primarily achieved through a semen analysis.

 - What is assessed in the semen analysis?

-The number of sperm that are present in the sample: This figure is often described as the ‘count’, although it is actually the ‘concentration’ of sperm, i.e. the number of sperm in each milliliter of the sample.
-The WHO (1999) quotes 20 million sperm per milliliter or more as a normal count.
+This figure is often described as the ‘count’, although it’s actually the ‘concentration’ of sperm i.e. the number of sperm in each millilitre of the sample.
+The WHO (1999) quotes 20 million sperm per millilitre or more as a normal count.

-The WHO (1999) states that in a normal sample, half (50% or more) of sperm or more should be actively swimming.
+The WHO (1999) states that in a normal sample, 50% or more of sperm should be actively swimming.

-The proportion of sperm that have normal size and shape (the morphology): Morphology can be assessed by different methods and routine semen analysis involves examining a fresh sample.
-In a normal sample, 35% or more of the sperm would be expected to show a normal morphology (shape).
+Morphology can be assessed by different methods and routine semen analysis involves examining a fresh sample.
+In a normal sample, 35% or more of the sperm would be expected to show a normal morphology, or shape.

-A sterile sample pot is provided at the clinic.
-Usually a sample is produced in the clinic and given to our scientific team on site.
+Usually, a sample is produced offsite and brought to the clinic and given to our scientific team on site.

 Samples are generally produced by masturbation or if a sample cannot be produced in this manner, please ask our staff for more information.

 A semen analysis should be carried out following 2-3 days of abstinence from intercourse or masturbation.
-Shorter or longer periods of abstinence could result in a misrepresentative result. (e.g. if your appointment is on Thursday you should ejaculate on the Monday or Tuesday and not again until producing the sample).
+Shorter or longer periods of abstinence could result in a misrepresentative result.
+For example, if your appointment is on Thursday you should ejaculate on the Monday or Tuesday and not again until producing the sample.

 When to seek help?

-If you have been trying to conceive for more than 12 months (or 6 months if you are over 35 years of age) without success, we recommend you book an appointment with a fertility specialist who can conduct some simple fertility tests.
+If you've been trying to conceive for more than 12 months (or 6 months if you're over 35 years of age) without success, we recommend you book an appointment with a fertility specialist who can conduct some simple fertility tests.